spotify/postgresql-metrics/README.md

 * Python 2.7
 * PostgreSQL 9.3 or later
-* Debian based distribution with Upstart, if you want to use the packaging functionality
+* Debian based distribution with Upstart or systemd, if you want to use the packaging functionality

 ## Building and Installing